-Counseling may be provided on an individual basis or in small or large groups.
+Counseling services may be provided on an individual basis or in small or large groups.
 School counselors may refer students who have extensive needs or needs that go beyond the purpose of the counseling program to community resources.

 Students may seek counseling or be referred by staff or parents.
+School officials and teachers may recommend a counseling program to help a student meet standards of conduct and academic performance established by the board and school system administrators.
+If students have extensive needs or needs that go beyond the purpose of the counseling program, school counselors may refer them to community resources.
 Any staff member who is aware that a student is contemplating suicide or is otherwise suffering from an emotional or psychological crisis must immediately notify the counseling program in accordance with any rules established by the superintendent or principal.
-Any counselor or other staff member who knows or has cause to suspect child abuse, neglect, dependency, or death as a result of maltreatment must report the information as provided in policy 4240/7312, Child Abuse - Reports and Investigations, and as required by law.
+Any counselor or other staff member who knows or has cause to suspect child abuse, neglect, dependency, or death as a result of maltreatment must report the information as provided in policy 4240/7312, Child Abuse and Related Threats to Child Safety, and as required by law.

 Counseling programs are most effective when voluntarily entered into by a student.
 School officials and teachers may recommend a counseling program to help a student meet standards of conduct and academic performance established by the board and school system.
-However, students will not be required to attend individual or small group counseling sessions to address identified significant personal issues unless agreement has been reached with the parent and student in a behavior contract, an intervention plan, or, for special education students, an individualized education plan.
+However, sStudents will not be required to attend individual or small group counseling sessions to address identified significant personal issues unless agreement has been reached with the parent and student in a behavior contract, an intervention plan, or, for special education students, an individualized education plan.
 (See Student Behavior Policies (4300 series), policy 3420, Student Promotion and Accountability, and policy 3520, Special Education Programs/Rights of Students with Disabilities.)